raiden-network/spec/mediation_fees.rst

    incentives for transferring tokens.

-To get reasonable values for channels with greatly varying capacity, the highest value :math:`c` is chosen in proportion to the channel capacity.
+To get reasonable values for channels with greatly varying capacity, the maximum :math:`c` is chosen in proportion to the channel capacity.

 Used Function
 -------------